What medications are safe for breastfeeding moms?

 What about over-the-counter medications, vitamins, and supplements?

-Talk to your healthcare provider or pharmacist about any medications or supplements you’re taking or planning to take, including vitamins, herbs, and over-the-counter products.
+Talk to your healthcare provider or pharmacist about any medications or supplements you’re taking or planning to take, including vitamins, herbs, herbal teas, and over-the-counter products.
 It’s generally a good idea to avoid taking any unnecessary medications while breastfeeding.

 A quick note about COVID-19 vaccines and breastfeeding